 Here are 2 additional methods of being quietly noticed, without an exhaustive message campaign.

 Adjust your Privacy Settings on LinkedIn since, by default, most of us keep the notifications of Profile changes in the "Off" position.
 Then, add new skills, specialties, business knowledge and expertise items to your headline, titles, and/or skills section.

 Those little changes will be broadcast.

 If your current employer wants to know why you are tweaking at all, just tell them your sister-in-law recommended it for internal promotion possibilities.

 If you are a network manager, for example, and your current LinkedIn Headline is "Network Manager," you might want to change your current title to "Network Manager, Cloud Services, Communications, AWS, IT."
 If you have done your research, you will know what terms are showing up as relevant and current.

 The best way to get endorsements in your Skills section is also a great way of reminding people that you are reachable.
 Endorse your professional friends, and they will see that you did.

-Linda Tuerk is a veteran headhunter who has significant experience getting interviews for older candidates in Silicon Valley, ground zero for blatant age discrimination.
-After seeing thousands of resumes and profiles that actually hurt candidates' chances, she shares her 30+ years headhunting experience to help get candidates through doors in a system that is unforgiving.
-“From Stanford to San Quentin,” she has helped thousands of people navigate their job searches in Technology and other sectors nationwide.
+Linda Tuerk is a veteran headhunter who has significant experience getting interviews for older candidates in Silicon Valley.
+Linda shares her 30+ years headhunting experience to help job candidates.
+“From Stanford to San Quentin,” she has helped thousands of people navigate their job searches in technology and other sectors nationwide.
 Linda specializes in finding the most attractive way to tell the truth.
 She can be contacted via LinkedIn or at 650-210-9980.